COINtoolbox/CosmoABC/docs/source/index.rst

     plot_2p( sampler_ABC.T, 'results.pdf' , params)

-If you are using your own distance function, remember to determine the dimension of its output manually,
+If you are using your own distance function, remember to update the dictionary of parameters and determine the dimension of its output manually,

 .. code-block:: python